aeecheverry/aeecheverry/README.md

 ### About Me

-I'm a software engineer with 4 years of experience in the development of scalable micro-services oriented systems, applying best practices and design patterns.
+I'm a software engineer with over four years of experience in the development of scalable micro-services oriented systems, applying best practices and design patterns.
 I have experience performing strategic functions such as infrastructure design and development, software deployment and implementation, as well as creating unit tests and documentation.

 #### Languages & Frameworks